DocNow/twarc/docs/tutorial.md

 Of course this is a simplistic approach to answering this specific research question - we could have made many other choices.
 Even using a simple quantitative approach looking at metrics: we could have chosen to look at other engagement counts like the number of retweets, or looked at the number of followers of the accounts tweeting about each animal (because a "cooler" account will have more followers).
 Much of the challenge in using Twitter for research is both about asking the right research question and also the choosing the right approach to the data to address that research question.

-## Prepare a Dataset for Sharing / Using a Shared Dataset
+## Prepare a dataset for sharing / using a shared dataset

 Having performed this analysis and come to a conclusion, it is good practice to share the underlying data so other people can reproduce these results (with some caveats).
 Noting that we want to preserve Twitter user's agency over the availability of their content, and Twitter's Developer Agreement, we can do this by creating a dataset of tweet IDs.
 Instead of sharing the content of the tweets, we can share the unique ID for that tweet, which allows others to `hydrate` the tweets by retrieving them again from the Twitter API.